Free online python code formatter - Format and beautify code

 This basic function demonstrates Python’s syntax — indentation-based blocks, no semicolons, and string interpolation using f-strings.
 Python emphasizes minimalism and human readability.

-Python is unique among programming languages because its syntax is whitespace-sensitive.
-Indentation is not just for readability — it’s part of the language’s grammar.
-This makes consistent formatting absolutely essential.
-Using a Python code formatter ensures:
+Python's syntax is whitespace-sensitive.
+Indentation isn't just for readability — it's part of the grammar.
+A Python code formatter ensures:

 • Correct Syntax: Proper indentation avoids syntax errors and logic bugs.